Unfortunately, diabetes is a growing issue in America.

 Diabetes Treatments

-Depending on your symptoms, your care plan may also include a list of providers to help with other health conditions including a podiatrist, optometrist, nutritionist, and an endocrinologist.
+Depending on your symptoms, your care plan may also include a list of providers to help with other health conditions, such as a podiatrist, optometrist, nutritionist, and endocrinologist.

 When you’re new to dealing with diabetes, one of the most important aspects of the condition is monitoring your blood sugar levels.
 This can be done with proper exercise, diet, and medication.